 Arab Islamic Republic

 The dream of a single Arab state didn’t die.
 Muammar Gaddafi spent his first decades in power attempting to unify the region.
-He convinced Egypt and Syria to join Libya in a Federation of Arab Republics in 1972, but this collapsed five years later.
+He convinced Egypt and Syria to join Libya in a Federation of Arab Republics in 1972, but it collapsed five years later.
 Between 1978 and 1987, Gaddafi’s army routinely intervened in neighboring Chad with the goal of bringing that country into Libya’s fold.

 In the early 1970s, Gaddafi set his sights on Tunisia.
 Visiting Tunis, the Libyan leader rallied support for a merger of the two North African states.